alxundr/testaged-coverage/README.md

 Use this library to execute tests on your git staged files and verify they comply with the test coverage threshold.

+## You can install this dependency globally now (starting 1.3.3) with `yarn add global testaged-coverage` or `npm i testaged-coverage -g`.

 Before the tests are run, make sure you have set a **Jest** "coverageThreshold".
 You can learn how to configure it [here](https://jestjs.io/docs/en/configuration#coveragethreshold-object).

 ```js